microsoft/botframework-solutions/docs/skills/README.md

 ## Skill Invocation Flow

-All communication between a Virtual Assistant and a Skill is performed through a custom `SkillDialog`, started when the dispatcher identifies a Skill that maps to a user’s utterances.
-Skills are invoked through a lightweight `BotAdapter`, maintaining the communication protocol and ensuring Skills can be developed using the standard Bot Framework toolkit.
+All communication between a Virtual Assistant and a Skill is performed through a custom `SkillDialog`, started when the dispatcher identifies a Skill that maps to a userï¿½s utterances.
+Skills are invoked through a lightweight `InProcAdapter`, maintaining the communication protocol and ensuring Skills can be developed using the standard Bot Framework toolkit.

-`SkillDialog` bootstraps the `BotAdapter` and processes appropriate middleware before invoking the `OnTurn` method on the Bot for each Activity.
+`SkillDialog` bootstraps the `InProcAdapter` and processes appropriate middleware before invoking the `OnTurn` method on the Bot for each Activity.
 A `skillBegin` event is sent at the beginning of each Skill Dialog and the end of a Skill Dialog is marked by the sending of a `endOfConversation` event.

 ![Skill Invocation Flow](../media/virtualassistant-SkillFlow.png)